 Ideally there should be a handover period with the new and old editor working together.
-The duration of this period should be established in agreement with the publisher.
+The duration should be agreed with the publisher.
 This should allow the outgoing editor to complete submissions they started dealing with.
-You should not overturn the previous editor's acceptance decisions unless serious problems are identified, such as plagiarism or data fabrication.
+New editors should not overturn the previous editor's acceptance decisions unless serious problems are identified such as plagiarism or data fabrication.

-3. Relations with the other editors/editorial board
+3. Relations with the other editors/ editorial board

 In some journals, the editor-in-chief will be expected to work with a team of co-editors.
-Your appointment as a new editor offers a good opportunity to review and confirm the roles and responsibilities of all editors and editorial staff, so that everybody is clear about who does what.
+When a new editor is appointed, it is a good opportunity to review and confirm the roles and responsibilities of all editors and editorial staff so that everybody is clear about who does what.

 Most journals also have an editorial board, although their levels of activity and involvement vary.
-We recommend that you contact your board members and discuss your expectations of them (e.g., reviewing a certain number of manuscripts each year).
-Based on their response you may find that you wish to add new editorial board members, ask existing editorial board members to step down, and/or restructure the editorial board.
-Some journals have a policy of appointing editors for a fixed time period, and you will need to consult the publisher on these changes.
+New editors should contact board members and discuss their expectations of them (eg if they are expected to review a certain number of manuscripts each year).
+Based on the response you may wish to appoint new editors.
+Ask existing editors to step down and restructure the editorial board.
+Some journals have a policy of appointing editors for a fixed time period and you will need to consult the publisher.

-You may also wish to change the direction of the journal or redefine its scope.
-This must be undertaken in agreement with the other editors and the publisher; otherwise editorial decisions may be inconsistent.
-New aims and scope need to be agreed on and clearly published in whatever medium the journal uses to communicate with authors, reviewers, and editors.
+You may wish to change the direction of the journal.
+This must be undertaken in agreement with the other editors and the publisher.
+Otherwise editorial decisions may be inconsistent.
+New aims and scope need to be agreed and clearly published in whatever medium the journal uses.